Why You Should Update Your Windows 7 Devices Now

 Upside to choosing when to say goodbye

-Microsoft have chosen when to give the death blow to Windows 7, but at least you can still choose which financial year – 2018 or 2019 – is the best one for your business to buy new devices (read ATO’s advice on depreciating assets here).
-Now is a good time to talk to your Accountant or financial adviser about tax implications to and the best approach for your business.
+Microsoft has chosen when to give the death blow to Windows 7, but at least you can still choose which financial year is the best one for your business to buy new devices (read ATO’s advice on depreciating assets here).
+Now is a good time to talk to your accountant or financial adviser about tax implications to and the best approach for your business.

-As well as new devices and tax benefits, you get Microsoft’s latest generation OS and their highest focus and commitment to ongoing device security.
-So, changing to Windows 10 is annoying – and beneficial!
+As well as new devices and tax benefits, you get Microsoft’s latest-generation OS and their highest focus and commitment to ongoing device security.